LisaHackett97/fun-space-quiz/README.md

 ### Issues during development

-I used the bootstrap documentation code for the carousel. as I wanted text related to the image to appear under it but using the code exactly as it was in the documentation, did not give the user view on all screens as I wanted.
+- I used the bootstrap documentation code for the carousel. as I wanted text related to the image to appear under it but using the code exactly as it was in the documentation, did not give the user view on all screens as I wanted.
 After trying a few different versions I found through research, I decided use the original bootstrap code but modify it.
 I decided to enclose the images with the figure tag and to use the figcaption tag for the text details.
 Img, figure and carousel controls were required to be styled to ensure text appeared beneath img, and ctrls to left/right, without overlap, and also appearing as expected on diff screen sizes.

-The fieldset was overflowing on the contact form and appearing on top of the footer.
+- The fieldset was overflowing on the contact form and appearing on top of the footer.
 Resolved once styling applied to container and the element itself.

-Carousel indicator was overlapping with figcaption elements.
+- Carousel indicator was overlapping with figcaption elements.
 Solved by positioing ol and li items to bottom of their container element and styling the items.

-The form input boxes overflow fieldset on xs screen size.
+- The form input boxes overflow fieldset on xs screen size.
 Resolved by reducing the size of font on input boxes to resolve

-When setting up the shuffle questions function, I tried to find a number of ways to do this, including sorting the quiz array, nut couldn't couldn't get anything to work.
+- When setting up the shuffle questions function, I tried to find a number of ways to do this, including sorting the quiz array, nut couldn't couldn't get anything to work.
 When I was researching I came across the fisher yates algorithim method.
 I wouldn't get it to work but needed to spend more time understanding it.
 Once I implemented the function, I then got an issue in the console, where it was telling me .length on the array name wasn't defined.
 To resolve, I set a new array varaible and passed it in the quiz variable, as quiz variable held in another js file.
 As I got towards the end of the site developments, I researched linking the javascript files, and implemeted import/export on main script file the one holding the quiz data.

-I had issues figuring out how to access the correct answer in the array, tried few diff methods.
+- I had issues figuring out how to access the correct answer in the array, tried few diff methods.
 Needed to set a hidden span, and change format of correct answer in the array.
 I would like to find a better way of doing this but knowledge and time constraints have prveneted me doing so at this point.

-At one point the user was having to keep answering the same question, score continued to increment.
+- At one point the user was having to keep answering the same question, score continued to increment.
 Resolution was that the oder of the new question/shuffle functions needed to be changed.
-If I user gets a question correct, they will get a pop up module and options are to get next question or start a new game.
+If the user gets a question correct, they will get a pop up module and options are to get next question or start a new game.
-As I wrote the javascript file, I checke the particular site area each time.
+As I wrote the javascript file, I checked the particular site area each time.
 When I change didn't work or caused issues like questions disappearing, I would review, including using dev tools to view the console and update javascript.
 Issues was usually the order of the functions ebing called.

 I tried to use a switch case for the draw function, as suggested by my mentor.
 This is the function that when a user has a score of 1, the first rocket icon is drawn on the game canvas,and will repeat until user has 5 questions answered.
 I was not able to implement it due to knowledge and time constraints.
 The if/else statements work with the game as it is.

-When I set up reset btns, (to start game over), d-hide modal triggers and opens the modal but if the user answerd incorrctly, the next question button wasn't working.I needed on click to be added to button with id of wrgAnsFocus.
+- When I set up reset btns, (to start game over), d-hide modal triggers and opens the modal but if the user answerd incorrctly, the next question button wasn't working.I needed on click to be added to button with id of wrgAnsFocus.

-I needed media queries for fig captions and carousel indictors on xs smal screens, also hide h1 heading on small screens and change layout of carousel when heading was hidden.
+- I needed media queries for fig captions and carousel indictors on xs smal screens, also hide h1 heading on small screens and change layout of carousel when heading was hidden.

 [Back to table of contents](#table-of-contents)